srfullstackwebdev/webapp-dashboard/README.md

 ## Features

 This dashboard features a responsive layout with lateral menu, dropdown menu, mobile drawer and a fixed footer.
+The dashboard is enabled to integrate a Virtual Assistant powered by Watson Assistant.
+Please see related tutorials for more info.

 ### Screenshots